Blog > Agriculture

 Not always.

-Many station owners and managers are prepared to employ someone with little or no station experience if they have the right attitude.
+Many station owners and managers are prepared to employ someone with little or no station experience if they have the right attitude, and many entry-level agricultural jobs do not require formal qualifications or previous experience.

 Employers are generally looking for someone who is:

-Your attitude can be your greatest asset.
-Employers can teach skills, but it is much harder to teach reliability, initiative and a strong work ethic.
+Your attitude can be your greatest asset, and most station managers hire for attitude and work ethic over degrees.
+Employers can teach skills through job training, and it is much harder to teach reliability, initiative and a strong work ethic.
+This also gives beginners a chance to build new skills through on-the-job learning.

 Top tip: Do not pretend you have skills or experience that you do not have.
 Be honest about what you know and show that you are ready to learn.